 Charles and Eloise Else have endowed graduate business scholarships for the top scholars, awarded on the basis of merit.
 This prestigious award is made to promising scholars who display the highest degree of scholastic aptitude.

-Jeanes Scholarship: Each year this scholarship is awarded to a Millsaps undergraduate student who is continuing into the Millsaps graduate business program.
+Each year this scholarship is given to the Millsaps undergraduate student who is continuing into the Else School MBA or MAcc program.

 This scholarship is awarded to a female MBA student with a liberal arts background who has shown strong academic achievement and potential.

 This award is given each year to a student showing interest in participating in the Summer European Program offered by the Else School of Management.